Get Started With ID Capture

 Please note that your license may support only a subset of ID Capture features.
 If you would like to use additional features please contact us at support@scandit.com.

-Optionally you can also subscribe for the loading status of the library by simply attach a listener like this
+You can also just subscribe for the loading status of the library by simply attaching a listener like this:

 Note

-In order to have the progress information the library files must be served with the proper headers Content-Length and Content-Encoding if any compression is present.
-In case of missing information the percentage will be null
+We suggest to serve the library files with the proper headers Content-Length and Content-Encoding if any compression is present.
+In case of totally missing information we will show an estimated progress

 Create the Data Capture Context